webtorrent/bittorrent-tracker/README.md

 Node.js implementation of a [BitTorrent tracker](https://wiki.theory.org/BitTorrentSpecification#Tracker_HTTP.2FHTTPS_Protocol), client and server.

-A **BitTorrent tracker** is an web service which responds to requests from BitTorrent clients.
+A **BitTorrent tracker** is a web service which responds to requests from BitTorrent clients.
 The requests include metrics from clients that help the tracker keep overall statistics about the torrent.
 The response includes a peer list that helps the client participate in the torrent swarm.